Standard Catalog of World Paper Money: Finding Values for 200,000 Notes

 The Three-Volume Standard Catalog

-These catalogs update periodically, with new editions incorporating market changes, newly discovered varieties, and corrections.
-Current editions reflect recent auction results and dealer pricing, while older editions may show outdated valuations.
-Serious collectors maintain current editions for active reference.
+New editions come out periodically, incorporating market changes, newly discovered varieties, and corrections.
+Current editions reflect recent auction results and dealer pricing.
+Older editions show outdated valuations but still work fine for identification.

 How Listings Work